 The Town Mayor is always kept really busy - opening shows and exhibitions, visiting our schools and churches and congratulating local couples celebrating their Golden, Diamond or Platinum wedding anniversaries or even helping to celebrate 100th birthdays!

 Remembrance Sunday Parade and Service

 We pay for the band, produce the order of service sheets for the Service of Remembrance and publicise it.

 Horwich Town Council has opted to be consulted about all planning applications in the Parish of Horwich (the whole of Horwich & part of Lostock).
 Members of the public affected by applications and applicants are welcome to attend the monthly meeting of the Planning Committee and may speak against or in support of an application.
 The Town Council's recommendation is then given to Bolton Council for the final decision to be made.

 Connection is our informative newsletter produced every quarter and circulated widely throughout the town.

 www.howich.gov.uk is our much acclaimed website full of interesting facts and information about our busy town for both residents and visitors, attractively presented to draw people to visit.
-The 'Horwich Live' page provides free publicity for events organised by voluntary and community organisations.
+The 'Events Diary' page provides free publicity for events organised by voluntary and community organisations.

 The public are very welcome to attend all meetings of the Town Council and may also speak about anything over which the Town Council has power or interest.
 Certain rules apply about speaking, so we would recommend that you contact the Town Clerk who will be pleased to explain fully.